Small Aviation in Russia Suffocated by Certification: There are Standards, but No Aircraft

-The system is designed for heavy airliners, and the rules have proven unworkable due to cumbersome procedures
+The system is designed for heavy airliners, and the rules turned out to be unworkable due to cumbersome procedures

 Three years ago, Russia approved airworthiness standards for light aircraft (NLG OLS) — an analogue of the European CS-VLA.
-They could have opened the way for two-seater training and private machines, but so far, not a single type certificate has been issued in the country, according to Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia.
+They could have opened the way for two-seater training and private aircraft, but so far not a single type certificate has been issued in the country, said Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia.

 Not on Paper, but in Reality

-According to him, the main reason for what is happening is not on paper, but in the system.
+According to him, the main reason for what is happening is not in the papers, but in the system.
 Certification was built for heavy airliners, and it is simply impossible to go through the same cycle for a light aircraft.

 Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia

-However, the new amendments to the Air Code for the first time introduced the idea of a risk-oriented approach, which may give small design bureaus a chance for a "white" life.
+However, the new amendments to the Air Code for the first time introduced the idea of a risk-based approach, which may give small design bureaus a chance for a "white" life.

 TVRS-44 "Ladoga"